 Currently we have a new effort at organizing promotion for the development of the miniature gypsy horse and it is being organized on Facebook.
 Please inquire and join in there to become involved in Mini Gypsy development in North America; we are hoping to link interest in this new equine world wide.

-I have an old group still hanging around for reference at yahoo:
+I do still have an old group still hanging around for reference at yahoo:

-Here is a link to view our Horse Fair Stallion/Breed presentation: http://youtu.be/eTcK3Pk4sLk
+Here is a link to view our Horse Fair Stallion/Breed presentation from back then: http://youtu.be/eTcK3Pk4sLk

 We are also on Facebook (Melanie Block) and administer the group there, Mini Gypsy Horse.
 It is quite interesting to see the pictures that are shared of 10-13 hand fully feathered horses.
-The UK and Irish breeders support this Mini Gypsy Group on Facebook fairly well and in fact number the vast majority of the 1800 members at this time.
+The UK and Irish breeders support this Mini Gypsy Horse group on Facebook fairly well and in fact number the vast majority of the almost 5000 international members at this time in 2017.
 They find it valuable to see who has good small cob stock even among themselves; a lot of the horse sales are still done at various horse fairs around UK/Ireland but the group provides a good resource for networking and sometimes gives a heads-up about which horses might be available at a certain horse fair.
 We are able to discuss bloodlines and learn more about many aspects of the mini gypsy horse in development; moreover we enjoy looking at various breeders’ horses which are not in general available online on websites.
 You are welcome to join and learn as well!